 For the study, certified reference materials (CRMs) of soil and water were obtained from Waters ERA, an organization that provides both CRM and proficiency testing (PT) products.
 Environmental soil and water samples were also collected from three locations around the area of Richards Bay.
-The water samples were obtained from two water bodies (Mzingazi Dam and a pond situated next to one of the industries) and from a drinking water tap in Esikhawini township using 500 mL polyethylene bottles.
-Soil samples were collected next to the water bodies and one from one of the residential homes in Esikhawini, using the same 500 mL polyethylene bottles used to collect water samples.
+The water samples were obtained from two water bodies (Mzingazi Dam and a pond situated next to one of the industries) and from a tap drinking water in Esikhawini township using 500 mL polyethylene bottles.
+Soil samples were collected next to the water bodies and one from the residential homes in Esikhawini, using the same 500 mL polyethylene bottles used to collect water samples.
 The collected water samples were prepared inside 100 mL cylindrical polyethylene bottles; the soil samples were prepared inside 30 mL cylindrical polyvials.
-In order to be able to quantify the identified elements using NAA, various standardization methods are used [1].
+In order to be able to quantify the identified elements using NAA, various standardization methods are used.
 The comparator method, in which a standard is irradiated along with the sample, was considered because it allows simultaneous analysis of multiple elements.
 Therefore, the CRMs were also prepared according to the guidelines given in the accompanying certificates.
-Furthermore, a sample of mixed metals containing 9.0651 % of Al, 27.0174 % of Fe, 23.5691 % of Zn and 40.3484 % of nickel (Ni) was prepared inside a glass sample holder and was used for test runs in order to determine the elements the facility would be more sensitivity to.
+Furthermore, a sample of mixed metals containing 9.8% of Al, 29.1% of Fe, 25% of Zn and 43.4% of nickel (Ni) was prepared inside a glass sample herefore.

 The irradiation was done at the Department of Physics at University of Cape Town (UCT).
-The neutron sources available are the MP320 sealed tube neutron generator (STNG), which was purchased from Thermo Fisher Scientific [11]; the neutron facility was commissioned in 2017 with just the STNG [12].
+The neutron sources available are the MP320 sealed tube neutron generator (STNG), which was purchased from Thermo Fisher Scientific [9]; the laboratory in which the STNG was installed was commissioned in 2017 [10].
 The Americium-Beryllium (Am-Be) is also available as an additional neutron source.
 The STNG available is the deuterium-tritium based generator which produces neutrons by accelerating deuterium (2H) ions towards a tritium (3H) target.
 This causes a fusion reaction between 3H and 2H, which produces 14 MeV neutrons.
-As such, the facility is capable of providing a near monoenergetic beam of 14 MeV neutrons with a beam intensity of 108 neutrons per second [12].
-The STNG is placed inside a vault where it is shielded with high density polyethylene blocks and beads.
+As such, the facility is capable of providing a near monoenergetic beam of 14 MeV neutrons with a beam intensity of 108 neutrons per second [10].
+The STNG is placed inside a compartment where it is shielded with polyethylene blocks and beads.

 The Am-Be source was initially stored inside a box with dimensions of $150 \text{cm} \times 150 \text{cm} \times 150 \text{cm}$, in which some of the samples were irradiated.
-The source has since been moved to the same vault where the STNG is also installed.
+The source has since been moved to the same compartment where the STNG is also installed.
 Generally, the neutron energies of Am-Be sources range from about 2.5 MeV to 11 MeV, with the average energy being 4 MeV.
 Also, the neutron flux of a Am-Be source is specified to be $2.2 \times 10^8 \text{ n/cm}^2/\text{s}$.

 Out of the total number of samples prepared only three samples were irradiated using the STNG.
 These were the mixed metals sample, environmental water sample and a water CRM.
-This is a result of not observing the γ -rays from the elements of interest in the spectrum of the irradiated water CRM.
-Another reason for not irradiating any further is that the STNG has a limited lifetime of about 1200 hours [11].
+This is a result of not observing the γ -rays from the elements interest in the spectrum of the irradiated water CRM.
+Another reason for not irradiating any further is that the STNG has a limited lifetime of about 1200 hours [9].
 The samples were irradiated for 1 hour and were then counted using the HPGe detector.
-The samples were also irradiated using the Am-Be source while it was still stored inside the box, the remaining samples were irradiated inside the vault where the STNG is installed.
+The samples were also irradiated using the Am-Be source while it was still stored inside the box, the remaining samples were irradiated inside the shielding where the STNG is stored.
 The summary of the irradiation times (t_i) , decay times (t_d) and counting times (t_c) is given in tables 1-2.